jgesser/IpCamera/README.md

 To create a tmpfs of 20mb at /tmpfs/ run this command to open the file for editing.
 Recommend using 20Mb per camera that uses this location although it could use less than half that amount if carefully streamlined for less ram.
-If using the ffmpeg ``-hls_wrap wrap`` option, you may even get away with 5Mb per camera.
+If using the ffmpeg ``-hls_wrap wrap`` option (causes issues for my Home Hub), you may even get away with 5Mb per camera.

 ```
 nano /etc/fstab